FDA's Food Safety and Nutrition Survey (FSANS)

 All data are weighted by default.
 To display unweighted data frequencies, use the “Advanced Features” tab.

-Mozilla Firefox or Google Chrome is recommended for browsing.
+Mozilla Firefox, Microsoft Edge, or Google Chrome is recommended.

 Resize your browser to better fit plots & legends by holding Ctrl and pressing - (zoom out) or + (zoom in).